CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Numerical Studies: Output Feedback

-This section addresses the control of tropospheric carbon as in Section \ref{sub:FullState-CO2case}, but designing an output-feedback control.
-Thus, the state matrix is that in equation (\ref{eq:AinCO2case}) and the control design procedure follows that of Section \ref{sub:OutputFdbk-RandomRates} with matrices tuned as $\bm{R}_1 = \bm{C}^\top \bm{C}$, $r_2 = 1$, $\bm{N} = \bm{0}$, and $\bm{R}_1 = \bm{I}_4$.
-Hence, the pair ($\bm{A}, \bm{B}$) is stabilizable, the pair ($\bm{A}, \bm{C}$) is detectable, the condition (\ref{eq:conditionOfWeightMatrices}) is satisfied, while the Newton's and the modified Newton's methods of \cite{ilka2022novel} yield $\bm{K}$ = -0.837.
-The two methods returned slightly different $\bm{P}$ matrices, but the difference between corresponding entries of the two returned $\bm{P}$ matrices were smaller than 10$^{-7}$, and hence, both methods gave approximately the same $\bm{G}$ = [0, 0.284, 0.357, 0.089].
+This section addresses the control of tropospheric carbon as in Section \ref{sub:FullState-CO2case} with output-feedback control.
+Thus, the system matrix is given by (\ref{eq:AinCO2case}) and the control design procedure follows that of Section \ref{sub:OutputFdbk-RandomRates} with $\bm{R}_1 = \bm{C}^\top \bm{C}$ and $r_2 = 1$.
+Hence, the pair ($\bm{A}, \bm{B}$) is stabilizable, the pair ($\bm{A}, \bm{C}$) is detectable, and condition (\ref{eq:conditionOfWeightMatrices}) is satisfied, while Newton's and the modified Newton's methods of \cite{ilka2022novel} yield $\bm{K}$ = -0.837.
+The two methods returned slightly different $\bm{P}$ matrices, with the difference between corresponding entries of the two returned $\bm{P}$ matrices being smaller than 10$^{-7}$, and hence, both methods gave approximately the same $\bm{G}$ = [0, 0.284, 0.357, 0.089].
 Furthermore, condition (\ref{eq:AREoutputFdbk}) was satisfied by both methods since the left-hand side of the equality contained entries smaller than 10$^{-7}$.
 The implementation of the closed-loop system with the initial and set-point conditions used in Section \ref{sub:FullState-CO2case} gives the results reported in Fig. \ref{fig:outputFdbk_CO2}.
-As visible, \emph{the concentration of $\text{CO}_2$ in the target area reaches the value of the pre-industrial era (i.e., 637.2 tonnes) in approximately 60 days}, which is about 35 days slower than the system with full-state control.
+As can be seen, \emph{the concentration of $\text{CO}_2$ in the target area reaches the value of the pre-industrial era (i.e., 637.2 tonnes) in approximately 60 days}, which is about 35 days slower than the system with full-state feedback control.

-The fact that the action of the output-feedback controller is slower than the full-state one is explained by comparing the control inputs: \emph{$u(0) \approx$ 260 t/d in the former and $u(0) \approx$ 1200 t/d in the latter}, which is motivated by the fact that the full-state acts on all the four states, whereas the output-feedback only on one state (i.e., $x_1(t)$).
+The fact that the action of the output-feedback controller is slower than the full-state one is explained by comparing the control inputs: \emph{$u(0) \approx$ 260 t/d in the former and $u(0) \approx$ 1200 t/d in the latter}, which is motivated by the fact that the full-state feedback uses the knowledge of all four states, whereas output-feedback only one measured state (i.e., $x_1(t)$).